© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement of Priors Hardwick is a scheduled monument protected by Historic England under reference 1016567.
 View the official record →

-Priors Hardwick is a medieval settlement site in Warwickshire with archaeological and historical significance as a deserted or shrunken village.
+Priors Hardwick is a deserted medieval village settlement located in Warwickshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016567.

 Medieval settlement of Priors Hardwick is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016567.